 Occasionally, you may notice that the review count and rating score displaying against your website in natural search results is not an exact match of what is being displayed in your widget.
-This is because Google displays the review count and rating score that it found on your page the last time it was cached.
+This is because Google displays the review count and rating score that it found on your cached pages the last time it was indexed.

 What are cached pages?